siteleaf/siteleaf-gem/README.md

 Testing sites locally
 ---------------------

 The Siteleaf gem allows you to test and develop your sites locally.
+If using [Pow](http://pow.cx) or [Anvil](http://anvilformac.com), your local website will be automatically set up and can be accessed at `http://yoursite.dev`.

+**(Optional) Install Pow for extra goodness:**

+    curl get.pow.cx | sh

 **Set up a new site locally:**

     siteleaf new yoursite.com

-This will create a new theme folder in the directory where you ran this command.
+This will create a new theme folder called `yoursite.com` in the directory where you ran this command.
 It will also create the site for you in your Siteleaf account.
+If you prefer not to create a new directory, run `siteleaf new yoursite.com .` instead.

 **Configure an existing site:**

     siteleaf config yoursite.com

-**(Optional) Install Pow for extra goodness:**

-If using [Pow](http://pow.cx), your local website will be automatically set up and can be accessed at `http://yoursite.dev`.

-If you don't have Pow (or Anvil) installed, run:

-    curl get.pow.cx | sh
+Your site should now be accessible at `http://yoursite.dev`.

+*or*

-**Or if you don't want to install Pow, local sites can also be manually run:**
+**If you don't want to install Pow, local sites can also be manually run:**

     siteleaf server